Health Conditions

 Bacille Calmette–Guérin (BCG) vaccine

-BCG vaccination is now part of the routine childhood immunisation schedule for Aboriginal children living in areas affected with TB in South Australia.
+BCG vaccination is now part of the routine childhood immunisation schedule for Aboriginal children under five years of age living in the APY Lands in South Australia.